SoulBeaver/SpriteSheetProcessor/README.md

 This will let you confirm and edit (to an extent) any errors encountered by the unpacking process.

-So far it can only do drag and drop; you still need the console version to perform the extraction.
-This will change over the coming weeks.
+So far only unpacking is supported- sprite packing is coming soon!

 ![JavaFX App][1]

 #### Updates

+**2017-02-16**

+* Sprite Sheet Packing algorithm v1 is complete.

 **2016-05-26**